-WG GRACE WILLIAM GILBERT Grace (July 18, 1848-23October, 1915) was an English amateur cricketer who was prominent in the development of the sport and is widely regarded one of its greatest-ever players.
-William Gilbert WG Grace was ‘born in the atmosphere of cricket’.
-He spent almost every possible minute of his life playing cricket (or telling people about how he played cricket and how to play cricket genuinely).
-A clean-shaven, fifteen-year-old William Gilbert Grace first notified the game of his skill with a series of big scores–his batting would revolutionise the way cricket was played, and his personality the way it was organised and promoted.
+WG GRACE WILLIAM GILBERT Grace (July 18, 1848-23October, 1915) was an English amateur cricketer who was influential in the sport’s development and is widely regarded as one of its greatest ever players.
+William Gilbert WG Grace was “born in the cricket atmosphere.
+“He spent nearly every waking moment of his life playing cricket (or telling people about how he played cricket and how to play cricket genuinely).
+William Gilbert Grace, a clean-shaven fifteen-year old, first alerted the game to his talent with a string of big scores his batting would revolutionise the way cricket was played, and his personality would revolutionise the way it was organised and promoted.

 No other cricketer had ever spent as much time quietly working on his game, perfecting the technique and inventing batting as he had.
 So Grace created something that was both natural to modern cricketers and alien at the time.
 He moved in response to where the ball was thrown.
 He would move forward if he needed to.
 He would return if he had to.

 In the early days of cricket, WG Grace deservedly received a lot of attention.
 He had just turned 18 years old.
 He was already referred to as The Champion or The Nonesuch.
 He was a die-hard cricket fan who always served the game.
 The proof is that despite his success and adulation, he never turned his head.
 He could see the game developing and spreading around him as he made his incredible scores.

 Grace created footwork.
 Cricket got a Fred Astaire and Ginger Rogers moment from him.
 Grace was a representative man of his time, and as such, he transformed cricket into a national event, a spectacle as well as a game.
 Grace was so good that he built new stadiums.
 Cricket fans flocked to see WG Grace and his fantastic cricketing style.